Skip to main content

 Not a general fraud classifier

 General fraud models are trained across broad risk contexts and applied to payment environments they weren't built to reflect.
-Elephant is trained exclusively on payment fraud signals, giving it domain specificity that general classifiers can't replicate.
+Elephant is trained on payment fraud signals, giving it domain specificity that general classifiers can't replicate.

 Icon-score